EIG Web Hosting Brands and the Best Alternatives 2023

 Again these companies should be avoided, primarily when better options exist outside EIG.

-Dependable EIG-Free Web Hosting Providers
+Dependable EIG-free Web Hosting Providers

 Let’s discuss some of the best EIG-free alternative hosting providers.

-SiteGround
+1. SiteGround

 siteground hompage

-It boasts of more developer-oriented features.
+It boasts more developer-oriented features.
 For example, the “GoGeek” plan offers free PCI compliance and free Git & staging areas.

 SiteGround supports more than 2.8 million domains on various hosting plans and is arguably one of the most popular web hosts in the WordPress arena.